Considering buying rental properties in Eastern? Here are the basic steps:

 Step 1.
 Why Rental Properties

-Before buying rental properties in Wilmington, NC, ask yourself: what is my goal with the property?
+Before buying rental properties in Eastern, NC, ask yourself: what is my goal with the property?
 Will I be renovating and reselling the property?
 Will I hold the property long term and collect rental income?
 Will I live in one of the units?
 These answers will guide you to finding your ideal purchase.

 Step 2.
 Locate the Rental Property

 There are a handful of ways to find rental properties to buy.
-First of all, you can call us at (910) 218-8874 and we can help you find what you are looking for in Wilmington.
+First of all, you can call us at (910) 218-8874 and we can help you find what you are looking for in Eastern.
 You can work with a Realtor who has access to the multiple listing service, or MLS.
 You can also find properties for sale by owner on public posting boards online.
 There are also public auctions held by cities and counties in NC that frequently offer rental properties for sale, mostly due to unpaid taxes.
 Working with a real estate professional might be ideal if you are new to buying rental properties, they know the tips and tricks of the trade.
-You also might want to look for an area in or close to the municipality of Wilmington where the rental demands are higher, you will probably be able to ask a higher rental rate.
+You also might want to look for an area in or close to the municipality of Eastern where the rental demands are higher, you will probably be able to ask a higher rental rate.

 Step 3.
 Evaluate the Investment